 - Business Process Management (BPM): This automates workflows and links people and systems.

 - Robotic Process Automation (RPA): RPA handles basic administrative tasks like extracting data and filling out forms.
+The difference in AI and automation becomes a strength when combined, as IA leverages both to optimize results.

 Combining these technologies allows businesses to get rid of repetitive tasks.
 It connects various systems too, leading to more efficiency, accuracy, and productivity while cutting down on manual work and mistakes.